jclouds/legacy-jclouds/documentation/userguide/compute.markdown

 The Compute API is a portable means of managing nodes in clouds.
 It can manage nodes as a set and address resources in any cloud without needing separate connections.
-It also has a Template feature which allows you to search for configurations that match parameters such as CPU count or operating sytem.
+It also has a Template feature which allows you to search for configurations that match parameters such as CPU count or operating system.
 Finally, it contains utilities to execute scripts as part of the bootstrap process of your nodes.

 ### Template